GPUOpen-Tools/radeon_compute_profiler/BUILD.md

    * `sudo apt-get install gcc-multilib g++-multilib`
  * When building on Ubuntu 16.04, you will need to install the compatible Boost libraries:
    * `sudo apt-get install libboost-all-dev`
+   * If you plan to build the 32 bit version of the profiler, you will need to install the 32-bit versions of the required boost libraries:
+     * `sudo apt-get install libboost-chrono-dev:i386`
+     * `sudo apt-get install libboost-date-time-dev:i386`
+     * `sudo apt-get install libboost-filesystem-dev:i386`
+     * `sudo apt-get install libboost-program-options-dev:i386`
+     * `sudo apt-get install libboost-system-dev:i386`
+     * `sudo apt-get install libboost-thread-dev:i386`
+     * `sudo apt-get install libboost-wave-dev:i386`

 ##### Building the HSA/ROCm Profiler
 * In order to build the HSA/ROCm profiler, the rocm package needs to be installed (so that the ROCR header files are available at build time).